Eryphe/Eryphe/README.md

 # Carl, at the ready.

 I like creating stuff when I can.
-I'm into JavaScript, and a little Python.<br>
+I'm into JavaScript, and a little Python.
-See my creations below.

 ## Funkn.
 A Discord music bot with tons of freemium features.
 Outdated, but open source.